 Migraine with aura

-About 1 in 4 people with migraine have migraine with aura.
-The symptoms are the same as those described above (migraine without aura), but also include a warning sign (an aura) before the headache begins.
+This is less common than migraine without aura.
+The symptoms are the same as those described above, but also include a warning sign, called a migraine aura, which comes on before the headache begins.

-- Numbness and pins and needles are the second most common type of aura.
-Numbness usually starts in the hand, travels up the arm, then involves the face, lips, and tongue.
+- Numbness and pins and needles are the second most common type of migraine aura.
+Numbness usually starts in the hand, travels up the arm and then involves the face, lips and tongue.
 The leg is sometimes involved.

-- Problems with speech are the third most common type of aura.
+- Problems with speech are the third most common type of migraine aura.

-- Other types of aura include an odd smell, food cravings, a feeling of well-being, other odd sensations.
+- Other types of migraine aura include an odd smell, food cravings, a feeling of well-being, and other odd sensations.

 A migraine attack can typically be divided into four phases: